 All students at all grade levels should have access to a full-time certified school counselor and have a right to participate in the school counseling program.
 It is based on the belief that each student possesses intrinsic worth and specific rights, and is a unique and dynamic person capable of personal growth, lifelong learning and self-direction.
-Currently (2022-2023 Academic year), all students in grades PreK-12 have access to a full time counselor.
+Currently (2024-2025 Academic year), all students in grades PreK-12 have access to a full time counselor, this will continue into the 2025-2026 academic year.
 Our program is based on specified goals and is an integral part of the students' education, through which students prepare for meaningful and rewarding lives as productive members in a changing society.
 Many of the school counseling related duties in grades are supported by additional staff within our district including School Social Workers, Social Work Associates, Community Mental Health Partners, Teachers, and School Psychologists.